Make-School-Courses/MOB-2.2-Game-Development/Lessons/01-Intro-iOS-Game-Development/Lesson1.md

 *Source:* <sup>3</sup>

-Vectors play an important role in physics: the velocity and acceleration of a moving object and the forces acting on it can all be described with vectors.
+Vectors play an important role in physics: the velocity and acceleration of a moving object and the forces acting on that object can all be described with vectors.

-**In Computer Programming** &mdash; In its most simplified definition, a __*vector*__ is a complex value that is composed of two or more simple values (components).
+**In Computer Programming** &mdash; In its most simplified definition, a __*vector*__ is a complex value (or data structure) that is composed of two or more simple values (components).

 In game apps, we commonly use vectors to describe two things:
 - on-screen positions (i.e., coordinates)
 - velocities

-In iOS, it is useful and very common to represent a 2D vector as a `CGPoint`. <sup>4</sup>
+Some programming languages represent 2D vectors as simple arrays.
+But in iOS, it is useful and very common to represent a 2D vector as a `CGPoint`. <sup>4</sup>

-> <sup>4</sup> *`CGPoint` is used so frequently to describe vectors in iOS that Apple created `CGVector` which, under the hood, is nearly identical to `CGPoint`.
+> <sup>4</sup> *Because the `x` and `y` coordinates behind a `CGPoint` are both of type `CGFloat`, `CGPoint` lends itself readily to calculations with other `CGFloats`. `CGPoint` is used so frequently to describe vectors in iOS that Apple created `CGVector` which, under the hood, is nearly identical to `CGPoint`.
 This allows you to extend `CGVector` to suit your app's particular vector requirements without altering `CGPoint`.*

 **Position (or Point) Vectors** </br>
 In a 2D system such as UIKit or SpriteKit, you use a coordinate point to describe the position of a view or a sprite on the x and y axes: